 Tucked away underground, Palmer & Co is a very chic 1920’s-styled bar.
 Serving a huge range of spirits and cocktails the bar has an uber-cool vibe.
 After work and on weekends Palmer & Co is the place to be and especially convenient if you are visiting one of the nearby restaurants like Mr. Wongs.

 You cannot come to Sydney and not visit the Opera Bar.
 Aside from its locale next to the Opera House, it provides a fantastic view of the Harbour Bridge, city, and Luna Park.
 You would expect that the Opera Bar would be full of tourists and you wouldn’t be wrong, but it’s also packed with locals.
 This is my absolute favorite spots on a clear day and just like the tourists you’ll find me taking a happy snap, every single time!
 Most weekends and afternoons the Opera Bar will also have a live band or vocalist.

 Sydney has experienced a fair amount of change in terms of the city drinking laws and because of this Double Bay has become the new hotspot.
 There are also a few other notable spots in Double Bay including The Sheaf and Pelicano.

 Blu Bar on 36

 Blu Bar on 36 is located high above Sydney with panoramic views of the city.
-Located on level 36 of the Shangri-La Hotel, it’s a sophisticated cocktail lounge which serves the best cocktails in town.
+Located on level 36 of the Shangri-La Hotel, it’s a sophisticated cocktail lounge that serves the best cocktails in town.
 Cocktails are on the pricey side but it’s worth it, if only to go up and see the views at sunset.
 Don’t forget to dress to impress since you’ll be stepping into a hotel bar.